Major Initiatives

 By making effective use of the Global Supply Chain Worker Data Management System, we have been collecting data, such as the following, from ANA Group companies as well as from the Group’s major partner companies and suppliers in order to identify the actual employment status of foreign workers (e.g., number of persons, nationality, and status of residence).
 Also, to obtain data about the business and human rights-related initiatives implemented by these companies, we have been asking them to respond to the surveys on compliance with the ANA Group’s Basic Procurement Policy and the Supplier Code of Conduct and on measures for human rights and environmental issues.

-(The enrollment of a total of 6,109 foreign workers from 64 countries was confirmed as of FY2024 as a result of conducting a survey on 41 ANA Group companies and 157 ANA Group contractors and suppliers.)
+(The employment of a total of 7,151 foreign workers was confirmed as of FY2025 as a result of conducting a survey on 40 ANA Group companies and 153 ANA Group contractors and suppliers.)

 STEP 2: Direct questionnaire surveys of foreign workers